Azure/cortana-intelligence-inventory-optimization/README.md

 ### Technical Audiences
 See the **[Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Manual%20Deployment%20Guide)** folder for a full set of instructions on how to deploy the end-to-end pipeline, including a step-by-step walkthrough and all the scripts that you’ll need to deploy this solution. **For technical problems or questions about deployment, please post in the issues tab of the repository.**

+## Deep dive and customization
+For more technical details of this solution and instructions on how to customize it, please see the **Technical Guide.pdf** in this repository.

 # Contributing